nispiamalia/final-project-sanbercode/README.md

 # Automation Test using Cypress - Final Project

 Hello everyone!
-This repository showcases the final project I completed during the Quality Assurance bootcamp at Sanbercode.
+This repository contains the final project I completed during the Quality Assurance bootcamp at Sanbercode.
 In this project, I've dedicated my efforts to creating automation tests for the [Kasir Demo](http://kasirdemo.belajarqa.com/) website using the Page Object Model with Cypress.

 **Key Features:**
 - Implementation of the Page Object Model (POM) for better test organization and maintenance.